Febo2788/RMTnet/README.md

 plot(net)
 ```

 One function call.
-No β to pick, no R² plot to eyeball, no parameters.
+No β to pick, no R² plot to eyeball.

 ---